hyperledger/fabric/docs/source/endorsement-policies.rst

 Two ways to require endorsement
 -------------------------------

-By default, endorsement policies are specified for a channel's chaincode at instantiation or upgrade time (that is, one endorsement policy covers all of the state associated with a chaincode).
+By default, endorsement policies are specified in the chaincode definition, which is agreed to by channel members and then committed to a channel (that is, one endorsement policy covers all of the state associated with a chaincode).

 However, there are cases where it may be necessary for a particular state (a particular key-value pair, in other words) to have a different endorsement policy.